makesaltlake/heimdall/backend/README.md

 Connection Details
 ---

+The card reader (i.e. door/machinery control) doesn't use the level converter or LCD.<br>
+The card writer (i.e. card programmer) doesn't use the LEDs, buzzer, resistors or relay.

 _Note_ All "pins" listed are shown as BOARD (Physical) pins, not BCM/GPIO pins.<br>
 In the following, "Raspberry Pi" is shortened to "RPi"